Jpeacock1o3/Gesture-Recognition/README.md

 # Gesture-Recognition
 This is a starter computer vision project that allows for you to train an AI to learn different gestures and detect them in real-time.
 There are three files, the names are pretty self explanatory but:
-## requirements.txt
+## requirements
+I recommend to install the virtual environment because it makes things easier in my opinion.
+To install it, run "python3 -m venv .venv" to create the venv, then according to your os:
+  - Windows (powershell): ".\.venv\Scripts\Activate.ps1"
+  - Windows (command prompt): ".\.venv\Scripts\activate.bat"
+  - Macos/linux (bash/Zsh): "source .venv/bin/activate"
 This is the file for all the dependencies and libraries for the project.
-Run "pip install -r requirements.txt" in your command line to download all libraries in the txt file
+Run "pip install -r requirements.txt" in your command line to download all libraries in the txt file to your .venv
 ## collect_gesture_data
 collect_gesture_data.py is the first program you should run.
 It will allow you to train the AI using your own gestures, right now it takes 200 frames for each gesture, this can be changed to take more or less.
 Only run this file when you want to make a new dataset with the same gestures or more gestures
 ## Train_custom_model.